 Latka logo

-As of May 2026, there are 21 SaaS companies in Data Recovery Software.
+As of August 2026, Latka tracks 21 data recovery software companies.
 They have combined revenues of $448.5M and employ 2.7K people.
 They have raised $301.8M and serve 81K customers combined.

 Data recovery software encompasses tools designed to recover lost, deleted, or inaccessible data from various storage devices like hard drives, SSDs, USB drives, and cloud storage.
 This software is crucial in scenarios involving data loss due to accidental deletion, hardware failure, or corruption.
 Primary use cases include file recovery, disk imaging, and cloning damaged drives, ensuring that valuable data can be restored to its original state or a viable backup.
 Typical features of data recovery software include deep scan capabilities, file repair options, user-friendly interfaces, and support for multiple file systems.
 The software is widely utilized by IT professionals, data analysts, and individuals who manage sensitive or critical data, such as in healthcare and finance sectors.
 The focus is not just on retrieval but also on the integrity and security of the recovered data, making it an essential tool for data management and recovery strategies.